tgraupmann/UnityWebGLSpeech/README.md

 Send questions and/or feedback to the support@theylovegames.com email.

-Support is also available in Discord, you can reach me at "Tim Graupmann#0611".
+Support is also available in Discord, you can reach me at 'Tim Graupmann#0611'.